-- Example Concept Brief (CAC Required)
+- Concept Brief (CAC Required)

 - EFMB Land Navigation Point/Lane Distance Workbook (CAC Required)

-- EFMB Validation Checklist
+- Validation Checklists

-- Grey Area Questions and Other Discussion Points
+- Grey Area Discussion/Questions

 - Commander`s Recommendation

-- Expert Weapon Qualification M9/M17/M18 or M4/M16 (Within 1 year of test-end date)
+- Expert Weapon Qualification M9/M17/M18 or M4/M16 (Within 1 year of test-start date)

 - Military Training Network (MTN) Basic Life Support Certification (American Heart Association or American Red Cross; copy of front and back, valid through test-end date)